ZTE gets a lifeline in US deal. What happens now?

 Getting back up and running

-ZTE, which employes around 75,000 people, now has the mammoth task of getting its idled production lines back up and running.
+ZTE, which employs around 75,000 people, now has the mammoth task of getting its idled production lines back up and running.

 "It will need to work with all of its suppliers in the US to resume component supply, and get its workers and factories to gear up for operation resumption," Edison Lee, an analyst at investment bank Jefferies, said in a note.